 Let’s take another basic example: letting users add their own avatars to the previously mentioned logged in page.
 It looks pretty basic, but so many things could go wrong 🙈

 I’m guessing you probably didn’t think about all this?
-That’s ok, but be aware that a developer must go through all these steps, and it definitely takes time.
+That’s ok, but be aware that a dev a developer must go through all these steps, and it definitely takes time.
 Whether you’re working with freelancers or your own employees, you should take all that into consideration when setting deadlines.

 Product Managers have a really important mission: making choices about the product, and making sure every requirement is clear for the developer.
 Those choices are made considering technical aspects.
 If you don't have a Product Manager (PM), you have to try your best to follow the same methods 🤓